 - Review the appropriate monitoring and toxicity of carbonic anhydrase inhibitors.

 - Outline interprofessional team strategies for improving care coordination and communication to improve outcomes in patients receiving treatment with carbonic anhydrase inhibitors.

-Carbonic anhydrase inhibitors are diuretic drugs that have a wide variety of FDA-approved applications and have more recently demonstrated to be beneficial for several other off-label clinical uses.
+Carbonic anhydrase inhibitors are diuretic drugs with a wide variety of FDA-approved applications and have more recently been demonstrated to be beneficial for several other off-label clinical uses.

 - Elevated intraocular pressure (angle-closure and open-angle glaucoma)